What is Digital Transformation for Healthcare?

 Blockchain allows safe information sharing without the need for a third party, and it ensures great transparency through its public-private key system.

-How this complies with HIPAA and GDPR regulations remains to be seen.
+The comply with regulations remains to be seen.
 But, interpretability, security, and transparency offered by Blockchain currently have no match.

 IoT and Wearable Devices: